Driver (backend)

 Instance scopes

-In general, instances in Multipass are tied to a single driver (exceptions below).
+In general, Multipass instances are tied to a single driver, with the exceptions listed below.
 The set of instances that were launched with one driver are available only while that driver is in use.

 When a new driver is selected, Multipass switches to a separate instance scope.
 There, the set of existing instances is empty to begin with.
 Users can launch instances with the same name in different drivers and changes to instances with one driver have no effect on the instances of another.